Peninta Peninta

 Peninta Peninta (English: Fifty-Fifty) is a Greek television series that was first aired from 2005 to 2007 by Mega Channel.
-Due to the great success, the series returned the 2010–11 season with 15 new episodes.
+Owing to its success, the series returned the 2010–11 season with 15 new episodes.
 The series stars Petros Filippidis, Pavlos Haikalis, Sakis Boulas and others.
 It won two television awards in 2007, for the best actor (Petros Filippidis) and the best supporting actor (Pygmalion Dadakaridis).

 On January 13, 2010, a TV movie of the series titled The Big Feast was broadcast, which is set after the end of the second season and was also dedicated to the 20th anniversary of Mega Channel.
-Its great popularity led the station to release a new season of episodes in the 2010-2011 season, which was very successful.
+Its popularity led the station to release a new season of episodes in the 2010–2011 season.
 The station was also planning a fourth season, but due to the station's financial difficulties, the plan was shelved.

 Plot

 The series tells the story of the lives of three couples: Nikiforos and Elisavet (or Veta as Nikiforos used to call her), Mimis and Xanthippi, Pavlos and Irini.
 The seemingly peaceful life of the group is gradually disturbed by Pavlos' extramarital affair with the young gymnast, Maria, the relationship of Natalia (daughter of Nikiforos and Elisavet) with Achilleas, and the relationship of Kimon (son of Mimis) with the cynical Vivian, who makes him her subordinate in order to inherit her father-in-law's fortune.